mehmetsan/User_Sector_Classifier/README.md

-# JotForm-User-Sector-Classifier
+# JotForm User Sector Classifier
-A project to scrape web for embedded user form sites and use ML to categorize users based on keyword frequency analysis.
+A project to scrape web for embedded user form sites and use NLP to categorize users based on keyword frequency analysis.